 The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
 The Company first signed an MOU with WIN in 1999 which was renewed when the project was re-activated in 2013.
 Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
 The Company has also initiated dialogue with the Métis Nation of Ontario which holds Indigenous rights in the area.
-Engagement is ongoing with local Indigenous communities, regulators, and local government who continue to be supportive of the project.
-Most recently, engagement on the update of the closure plan for the planned bulk sample program was completed.
+Engagement is ongoing with local Indigenous communities, regulators, and local government most recently on the update of the closure plan for the planned bulk sample program.
+All the Indigenous groups continue to be supportive of the project, though discussions continued with Ministry officials on the details of the closure plan through the Quarter and into December.

-As part of the update of the closure plan under the existing advanced exploration permit that was required for the planned bulk sample program, an engagement plan was prepared.
-It was approved by the Ministry of Mines and Northern Development and implemented.
-A multi ministry meeting was held to update the regulators on the project status and to obtain input to the proposed bulk sample program and the refined closure plan.
-The draft closure plan update was submitted and responses to minor comments received from interested stakeholders were prepared for final submission.
-Approval is anticipated early in the next quarter.
-A maintenance agreement and Quarry Permit from the Ministry of Natural Resources and Forestry allows for any needed road maintenance if required for bulk sampling.
+As part of the update of the closure plan under the existing advanced exploration permit that was required for the planned bulk sample program, an engagement plan was prepared, approved and successfully implemented.
+Subsequent lengthy discussions were held with ministry officials and the final plan was submitted on December 20, 2019.
+As a result of progressive rehabilitation and improvements to the closure plan, financial assurance to be filed with the plan is expected to be significantly less than that which is already filed for the existing advanced exploration permit.
+Acceptance of the plan is anticipated in the next quarter.
+A maintenance agreement and Quarry Permit from the Ministry of Natural Resources and Forestry allows for any needed road maintenance work, if required for bulk sampling.